-I Have An Offer to buy on My Home: Now What?
+I Have An Offer on My House: Now What?

-When you receive an offer on your home, it is imperative that you review it carefully.
+When you receive an offer on your house, it is imperative that you review it carefully.
 The offer tells you the price the buyer is willing to pay and under what terms.
-Review it very carefully and we really suggest you to consult with an attorney before you sign it, and it becomes a final contract of sale.
-Remember, an attorney is paid on a flat, that can cost you between $2000 to $10000 depending of the value of your property.
+We will review the offer with you.
+You may also wish to consult with an attorney before you sign it, and it becomes a contract of sale.

 If the offer is less than you wanted, look at the contract as a whole.
 Perhaps the buyer is assuming some of the closing expenses.
 Consider possession and financing terms, as well.
 You can also consider splitting the difference.

 Remember that time on the market to find another buyer is an additional expense.

 Once you’ve read the offer, you have several choices.